 The Beneficial Ownership Secure Search System Act, 2017 (BVI “BOSS Act”) took effect on 30 June 2017.
 This Act was then further amended several times.
 The latest adjustment went into force on 1 October 2019, based on the date on which section 16 of the Economic Substance (Companies and Limited Partnerships) Act, 2018 came into force.

 How does the BOSS system in the BVI look like?
 The term becomes easier to visualize if you think of the BOSS system as the place to store and retrieve details of beneficial owners of BVI registered companies and other in-scope entities under this regime.
 In fact, it’s a centrally managed system of the BVI competent authority to provide access to prescribed information of relevant legal entities maintained by registered agents.

-Initially, the law's purpose was to enhance the efficiency of information exchanges in relation to the notes between the country and other authorities.
-The Act has been then modified several times to better align with information demand laid out by Economic Substance legislation.
+Initially, the law’s purpose was to enhance the efficiency of information exchanges in relation to the notes between the country and other authorities.
+The Act has been then modified several times to better align with the information demand laid out by Economic Substance legislation.

 Pursuant to the Act, corporate and legal entities (CLEs) with legal personality under the BVI laws are subject to the compliance duties and reporting of prescribed information.
 Noticeably, it is the Registered Agent (RA) who will primarily be in charge of fulfilling such obligations to the competent authority in the BVI.

 Keep reading to help you get insights into who CLEs actually are!